How to Set Up a Custom Domain CDN for Google Cloud Storage

-It can take a good few minutes for the certificate in particular to provision, so while you wait set up the CNAME record for your custom domain using the IP address that you reserved earlier.
-The UI for creating a CNAME record varies from one DNS provider to another, but here’s what ours looked like.
+It can take a good few minutes for the certificate in particular to provision, so while you wait set up the A record for your custom domain using the IP address that you reserved earlier.
+The UI for creating an A record varies from one DNS provider to another, but here’s what ours looked like.

 It can also take some time for DNS changes to populate around the world, so now’s a good time for tea and biscuits.